home-sweet-gnome/dash-to-panel/README.md

 ##
 ### FAQ

 How do I embed my bottom left notification drawer into the panel like a system tray?
-[Top Icons Plus](https://extensions.gnome.org/extension/1031/topicons)
+[Top Icons Plus](https://extensions.gnome.org/extension/1031/topicons) or [(K)StatusNotifierItem/AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support)

 How do I add a traditional start menu?
-[Arc Menu](https://extensions.gnome.org/extension/1228/arc-menu/) or [Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)
+[Arc Menu](https://extensions.gnome.org/extension/1228/arc-menu/)

 How do I disable the hot corner?
 [No Topleft Hot Corner](https://extensions.gnome.org/extension/118/no-topleft-hot-corner)

 How do I move the notifications to somewhere other than the top center?
 [Panel OSD](https://extensions.gnome.org/extension/708/panel-osd)

-How do I add transparency to the panel?
-[Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/)

 How do I change workspaces by scrolling the mouse wheel in the empty space?
 [Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)